Argyrochosma delicatula: Description

 Argyrochosma delicatula is a medium-sized epipetric fern.
 The rhizome is compact, and may be horizontal or upright.
 It bears slender, linear to linear-subulate scales 4 to 6 mm long and 0.2 to 0.3 mm wide, of a uniform orange-brown to dark brown color, with entire (toothless) margins and long-acuminate at the tip.

-From it, the fronds arise in clumps.
+The fronds arise in clumps from the rhizome.
 From base to tip of leaf, they are 10 to 25 cm long, occasionally as short as 6 cm or as long as 35 cm.
 Of this length, nearly half is made up by the stipe (the stalk of the leaf, below the blade), which is shiny and round, hairless, and chestnut-brown to dark purple in color.

 The leaf blades are deltate (triangular) in shape, tripinnate (cut into pinnae, pinnules and pinnulets) to almost quadripinnate.
 The rachis (leaf axis) is round, rather than flattened, and dark in color, as are the axes of the leaf segments.
 The color stops abruptly at a joint at the base of the leaf segment.
 Each blade bears 4 to 8 pairs of deltate pinnae.
 These are divided into pinnules which are rhomboid (diamond-shaped), flabelliform (fan-shaped), oblong or orbicular (circular), and are typically 1 to 2 mm across, occasionally to 3 mm.
 The underside of the leaf is coated in pale yellow farina (powder), which is sparsely scattered on the upper surface.
 The leaf tissue is leafy, rather than leathery, in texture.

 The sori lie along the veins, in the half of the veins closest to the edge of the leaf and sometimes extending along almost the whole length of the vein.
 The leaf edges are not modified into false indusia.
 Each sporangium bears 64 spores.
 The plants are diploid, with a chromosome number of 2n = 54.

 It is most similar to Argyrochosma incana and can be somewhat difficult to distinguish from that species.
 The yellow (rather than white) color of the farina, the brown to purple (rather than black) color of the axes, the narrow segments (typically 3 to 5 mm in A. incana) and the presence of sparse farina on the upper surface serve to distinguish A. delicatula.